 Edwin M. Nakasone

 Born in 1927 on the island of Oahu (Hawaii), Edwin was a mere 14 years old when he witnessed the Japanese attack on Pearl Harbor.
 As soon as he was old enough, he enlisted and was sent to Fort Snelling to train as an interpreter.
 Shortly after, however, the war ended, and he finished his training in California.
 He served during the occupation of Japan and returned home to attend college at the University of Minnesota starting in 1950.
 He was a retired U.S. Government Public Works Center welder at Pearl Harbor.
 He also taught first at White Bear Lake High School, and then at Century College.
 Over the course of his life, he has written numerous books, articles, and films, along with winning two Fullbright grants.
 He is currently retired, though still an active speaker on Japanese-American military history.
 He passed away in March 16, 2022.

 Yoshio “Matt” Matsumoto

 Yoshio “Matt” Matsumoto was born in 1921 in San Diego.
 He was studying engineering at Berkeley when the war broke out and was subsequently sent to the internment camp.
 His field of study and excellent academic performance eventually had a drastic impact on his life.
 After only three months in the Tanforan Assembly Center, Matt received a letter from the National Japanese American Student Relocation Council (NJASRC ) stating that he had been accepted at Washington University in St. Louis, Missouri.
 Matt was drafted shortly after graduation.
 He was trained at Fort Blanding in Florida alongside with other Japanese American recruits (who were mostly sent to Europe as replacements for the 442nd regiment), but was then underwent officer training.
 Accordingly, Matt was still stateside when the war ended.
 He spent the rest of his military tenure overseeing reconstruction in Germany.
 After his service, He moved back to Michigan and later to St. Paul to work for the 3M Company.
-He still resides in St. Paul after he retired.
+He resided in St. Paul after he retired.
 Matt passed away on June 3, 2021 after a remarkable life at the age of 99.